madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 .. figure:: /generated/reei/sin-eq-nd-plot.png
    :name: reei-sin-eq-nd-plot

-   Effect of the number of points per period, with an equidistant distribution.
+   Effect of the number of points per period, with a uniform distribution.

 .. table:: Numerical results corresponding to :numref:`reei-sin-eq-nd-plot`.\
    [errata-reei-14]_